darielrll/bacal/src/main/java/drll/dataStructures/avl/AVL.md

 # Data structure: AVL Tree

 ##### What is an avl tree?
-> An avl tree is a self-balancing binary search tree balanced by height, with balance factor equal to one.
+> An AVL tree is a self-balancing binary search tree balanced by height, with balance factor equal to one.
 Was created by **A**delson-**V**elsky and **L**andis.